Mexico security minister to step down to seek state governorship

 MEXICO CITY, Oct 21 (Reuters) - Mexican Security Minister Alfonso Durazo said on Wednesday he would step down from his post to pursue the governorship of the northern border state of Sonora in 2021.

-The decision by Durazo, a close ally of President Andres Manuel Lopez Obrador, had been widely expected.
+The decision by Durazo, a close ally of President Andres Manuel Lopez Obrador, was widely expected.

+"I'm leaving the Cabinet but not the political project that the president of the republic has historically led," he said at Lopez Obrador's regular news conference.

+Lopez Obrador had said only minutes earlier that he was still trying to change Durazo's mind and called him an extraordinary public servant.

 ((Stefanie.Eschenbacher@thomsonreuters.com;))